Simon-Yung/annickBergeon/bio.md

 She expresses herself and paints with no reverence for norms, laws, perception or acceptance by the outside eye; she paints freely!
 The resurgence of the unconscious, automatism in its purest founding expression, born of a spontaneous and completely unbridled passion are then frantically retranscribed by countless voices, on countless canvases, papers and other supports.

-Annick Bergeon is in her creative and wild impetus ; unrestrained !
+Annick Bergeon is in her creative and wild impetus; unrestrained&nbsp;!
 </div>

 <div id="es_text">